Ayodhya Judgment in Plain English

 Court noted that Municipal courts (as opposed to international courts) cannot uphold the rights/liabilities existing under a previous sovereign unless it is explicitly recognised by the subsequent sovereign.
 If the argument of the deity in suit 5 is to be accepted – that there was evidence of ancient temple underneath and this vests title in the deity – it will have to be shown that all subsequent sovereigns have recognized such title.
 Court then pointed out that the deity had not produced any evidence to show that even if there exited a temple beneath, subsequent sovereigns recognized the title and rights that flow from it (page 767).

-Thus, the mere existence of a structure beneath does not lead to a legally enforceable claim.
+Thus, the mere existence of a structure beneath does not lead to a legally enforceable claim, held the Court.
 Even if a temple existed, it has not been established that any rights associated with the temple were recognized by subsequent sovereigns.

 (d) There was neither a dedication of waqf nor the creation of a waqf by user